mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 }
 ```

-Note that C++ doesn't allow template virtual methods (not because it's not
+(Note that C++ doesn't allow template virtual methods --- not because it's not
 possible within the language, but rather because the maintainers are too lazy
-to add it), so your options are a little bit more limited there.
+to add it --- so your options are a little bit more limited there.
+Basically,

-Now, instead of manually implementing a tag, we take advantage of our
-language's default dynamic dispatch to handle it for us.
-Each constructor
+`accept` is not allowed because of this.
+But we'll discuss a method to get
+around this later.)

+Now, if your language has dynamic dispatch or subclass polymorphism, you can
+actually do a different encoding, instead of the tagged union.
+This will work
+in languages that don't allow or fully support naked union types, too.
-becomes a class, but it's important to _only allow_ access using `accept` to
+In this method, each constructor becomes a class, but it's important to _only allow_
-properly enforce the sum type pattern.
+access using `accept` to properly enforce the sum type pattern.

 ```java
 class Lit extends Expr {